HOW MUCH DOES IT COST TO GET MARRIED IN ICELAND IN 2026?

 While most vendors’ prices remain consistent, the logistics of an Iceland elopement change with the seasons.
 Flights, hotels and car rental prices usually go down in the off-season which is November through end of March/April.
 Some activities and tours like ice cave exploration and horse riding tours sometimes also offer low season discounts.

-Iceland Summer Elopements (May – September)
+Iceland Summer Elopements (May – September/October)

 High Costs: Flights and accommodation are at their absolute peak.
 Expect to pay 20-30% more for a hotel room than you would in November or March, especially in touristy spots like Vik on the South coast of Iceland.